matchID-project/matchID-project.github.io/tutorial.md

   - the first name should be in the deaths names
   - the city should match
   - the country should match

+Many specificities of your dataset should lead you to customize the search query : should you have poor data with no birth date, or would you have wife names, the query has to match your need.

 All those conditions make a large recall without bringing too much candidates.

 Now we create a combo recipe, `clients_deaths_matching` in the `clients` project, calling the last two ones, plus a special one, `diff` :